He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 Spencer offered his enthusiastic support for Trump in a video released the day after Trump won the New Hampshire primary.
 “Trump’s an important phenomenon because he expressed a kind of nationalism,” he said.
 He called Trump “an icebreaker” in “bringing forth this kind of nationalism.”

 As for Regnery, Trump inspired him to cast a ballot for the first time in a half century.
-“I tell people I voted twice for President,” Regnery said.
+“I tell people I voted twice for president,” Regnery said.
 “The first time for Barry Goldwater and the second time for Donald Trump.”

-Since the election, the alt-right has fractured, with many popular figures in the pro-Trump internet, such as Michael Cernovich, disowning the label because of its white nationalist connotations.
+Since the election, the alt-right has fractured, with many popular figures in the pro-Trump internet, such as Mike Cernovich, disowning the label because of its white nationalist connotations.
 But the racist movement that grew from Spencer’s and Regnery’s efforts continues to wield considerable influence in American culture.

 “It’s hard to imagine the last political cycle without the alt-right there,” Beirich said.
 “It provided a constituency for Trump and Trump paid them back in kind.
 Now some of their ideas are becoming policy.”
 And some of their leaders now hold important public positions — most notably Steve Bannon, the chief White House strategist who used to run Breitbart News, which he described as “the platform for the alt-right.”

 Spencer, too, has emerged as a powerful figure on the national stage.
-To take just one measure, since Election Day he has been profiled extensively, by former classmates in The Atlantic and The Point magazines, by the Washington Post and the Huffington Post, by the Los Angeles Times and The Daily Telegraph in London.
+To take just one measure, since Election Day he has been profiled extensively, by former classmates in The Atlantic and The Point magazines, by the Washington Post and the Huffington Post, by the Los Angeles Times and the Daily Telegraph in London.
 He has essentially given Regnery’s movement of aging malcontents a fresh face.
 New York magazine even took care to note how often his media profiles have fixated on his fastidious fashion choices.

 After the election, he created a scandal during an NPI conference by making what appeared to be a Nazi salute and calling out “Hail Trump.”
 At the time, Trump told the New York Times, “I don't want to energize the group, and I disavow the group.”